wwu-mentors/ReactSpace-Workshop/README.md

 }
 ```

-Now we will need to add a postlist to state.
-We also want to update the `state.posts` everytime a new post is created.
+Now we will need to add a `postlist` to state.
+We also want to update the `state.posts` every time a new post is created.

-Recall that everytime time state is change the component will re-render.
-This means our page will update everytime a a new post is created.
+Recall that every time state is changed the component will re-render.
+This means our page will update every time a new post is created.

 The `RS.subscribeToPostList` method will return a list of posts that look like this